 The taxation regimes applicable across the Group often apply separate rules to trading and capital profits and losses.
 The distinction between temporary differences that arise from items of either a trading or capital nature may affect the recognition of deferred tax assets.
-Accordingly, for the 2014 half year results and financial position at 30 June 2014 the possible tax benefit of approximately £123 million (30 June 2013: £164 million; 31 December: £127 million), which may arise from capital losses valued at approximately £0.6 billion (30 June 2013: £0.8 billion; 31 December 2013: £0.6 billion), is sufficiently uncertain that it has not been recognised.
-In addition, a potential deferred tax asset of £47 million (30 June 2013: £0.3 billion; 31 December 2013: £0.4 billion will expire within the next seven years.
+Accordingly, for the 2014 half year results and financial position at 30 June 2014 the possible tax benefit of approximately £123 million (30 June 2013: £164 million; 31 December 2013: £127 million), which may arise from capital losses valued at approximately £0.6 billion (30 June 2013: £0.8 billion; 31 December 2013: £0.6 billion), is sufficiently uncertain that it has not been recognised.
+In addition, a potential deferred tax asset of £47 million (30 June 2013: £82 million; 31 December 2013: £61 million), which may arise from trading tax losses and other potential temporary differences totalling £0.3 billion (30 June 2013: £0.4 billion; 31 December 2013: £0.4 billion) is sufficiently uncertain that it has not been recognised.
+Of these, losses of £39 million will expire within the next seven years.
 Of the remaining losses £0.6 million will expire within 20 years and the rest have no expiry date.

-The table that follows provides a breakdown of the recognised deferred tax assets set out in the table above for both the shortterm timing differences and unused tax losses split by business unit.
+The table that follows provides a breakdown of the recognised deferred tax assets set out in the table above for both the short-term timing differences and unused tax losses split by business unit.
 The table also shows the period of estimated recoverability for each respective business unit.
 For these and each category of deferred tax asset recognised their recoverability against forecast taxable profits is not significantly impacted by any current proposed changes to future accounting standards.

-Short-term timing differences Unused tax lo sses
+Short-term timing differences Unused tax losses

-- Expected Expected
+30 Jun 2014 £m Expected period of recoverability 30 Jun 2014 £m Expected period of recoverability

-30 Jun period of 30 Jun period of
+Asia 26 1 to 3 years 35 3 to 5 years

-2014 £m recoverability 2014 £m recoverability
+Jackson 1,706 With run-off

-Asia 26 1 to 3 years With run-off 35 3 to 5 years
+of in-force

-Jackson 1,706 of in-force book - -
+book

-UK long-term business 128 1 to 10 years - -
+UK long-term business 128 1 to 10 years -

 Other 141 1 to 10 years 7 1 to 3 years

-Total 2,001 - 42
+Total 2,001 42

-Under IAS 12, 'Income Taxes', deferred tax is measured at the tax rates that are expected to apply to the period when the asset is realised or the liability settled, based on the tax rates (and laws) that have been enacted or are substantively enacted at the end of the reporting periods.
+Under IAS 12 'Income Taxes', deferred tax is measured at the tax rates that are expected to apply to the period when the asset is realised or the liability settled, based on the tax rates (and laws) that have been enacted or are substantively enacted at the end of the reporting periods.